Putnam Pond Campground

-Area Attractions: Boat tours and ferries on Lake Champlain, Fort Ticonderoga in Ticonderoga is 7 miles.
-Crown Point Historic Site, Essex County Fish Hatchery are located in Crown Pont about 10 miles away.
+Boat tours and ferries on Lake Champlain, Fort Ticonderoga in Ticonderoga is 7 miles.
+Crown Point Historic Site, Essex County Fish Hatchery are located in Crown Point about 10 miles away.
 The foremost attraction is the inviting Pharaoh Lake Wilderness Area.
 A wide array of adventures await those willing to journey into its forest.

-Historic Interest: Locally known as "Putts Pond", this campground was named after the famous General Putnam.
+Locally known as "Putts Pond", this campground was named after the famous General Putnam.
 The original construction of this campground started in 1959-61.
-In 1990, 9 interior sites were added to the inventory.
+In 1990, 9 remote sites were added to the inventory.

 Junior Naturalist Program